 The necks of the bottles are then frozen, converting these lees into an icy plug, removed through a process known as disgorgement, while a small amount of dosage, or the same wine mixed with sugar, is added before the final corking takes place.
 The level of this dosage determines the sweetness and acidity of the wine.
 It takes a lot of effort, but also a bit of magic, to make sparkling wine.

-Each bottle is aged with the yeast still present in the bottle for 2 to 4 years.
-This softens the wine and adds subtle flavor and softens the wines texture.
+With the yeast still present, each bottle is aged for 2 to 4 years.
+This adds subtle flavor and softens the wine's texture.

-Our bottles are riddled mechanically using a machine called a gyro pallet that simulates manual riddling on a larger scale.
+Our bottles are riddled mechanically with a Gyropallete that simulates manual riddling on a larger scale.

-The neck of each bottle is frozen in a liquid glycol solution.
-This creates a small ice cube separating the fermenation yeast from clear sparkling wine.
-The ice cube is removed from the bottle taking the yeast sediment along with it without taking in too much oxygen and losing its natural effervescence.
+The neck of each bottle is frozen in a liquid glycol solution, producing a small icy plug separating the fermentation yeast from the clear sparkling wine.
+The plug is then removed from the bottle, efficiently taking the yeast sediment along with it without taking in too much oxygen and losing its natural effervescence.